WP1) Management and coordination of the Project

 - Drafting comparative glossary of legal terminology: given that the training will be delivered in English, a comparative glossary of legal terminology for the topics covered by the training activities will also be drafted in order to facilitate participation in foreign language training.
 It will cover all the languages of the partners and will be uploaded on the website.
 The idea is to determine also whether the use of a comparative glossary can become a promising practice in relation to judicial training.

-- Drafting the evaluation questionnaires: the questionnaires will be distributed after each training session in WS2 and WS3 to provide its evaluation.
+- Drafting the evaluation questionnaires: the questionnaires will be distributed after each training session in WP3 and WP4 to provide its evaluation.
 Questionnaires will include a series of prompts to help evaluate the good practices regarding the case studies.

 WP3) Testing and improving the training

-In this phase the training content elaborated in WS1 will be tested in smaller groups of experienced practitioners coming from the target groups.
-The project is meant to create a modular training course, consisting of four sessions, where each one addresses a different topic determined from the results of the WS1 and also in the light of the proposal for a Brussels IIa Regulation Recast (COM(2016)411).
+In this phase the training content elaborated in WP2 will be tested in smaller groups of experienced practitioners coming from the target groups.
+The project is meant to create a modular training course, consisting of four sessions, where each one addresses a different topic determined from the results of the WP2 and also in the light of the proposal for a Brussels IIa Regulation Recast (COM(2016)411).

-Each training session will be held in a different country of the partnership in 2 full days.
+Each training session (lasting one full day) will be held in two different countries of the partnership.
 In this phase the training will be tested in small groups of around 20 participants belonging to the target groups to which the training is addressed.
 A mixed group of both lawyers and social service staff will make it possible to compare experience of practitioners from different backgrounds and promote their cooperation.
 The participants will be selected thanks to the screening of non-beneficiaries partners of the project.
 Each training session will last one day and will be held in English since both the trainers and the participants will also come from countries of the beneficiaries other than the hosting one.

 Thanks to the support of non-beneficiaries partners, namely AIJA, AIGA, AIAF, Lithuanian Bar Association, ISS and other organisations, the training sessions will be promoted and trainees will be selected among their members.
 Mutual assistance will be offered by each partner in order to invite trainees to attend training sessions abroad.